remix/partridge/README.rst

 The design of Partridge is guided by the following principles:

-- as much as possible
+**As much as possible**

-  - favor speed
+- Favor speed
-  - allow for extension
+- Allow for extension
-  - succeed lazily on expensive paths
+- Succeed lazily on expensive paths
-  - fail eagerly on inexpensive paths
+- Fail eagerly on inexpensive paths

-- as little as possible
+**As little as possible**

-  - do anything other than efficiently read GTFS files into DataFrames
+- Do anything other than efficiently read GTFS files into DataFrames
-  - take an opinion on the GTFS spec
+- Take an opinion on the GTFS spec

 Usage
 -----

+**Reading a feed**

 .. code:: python